-- 2. Obtain and inspect the board/finance committee minutes for the fiscal period, as well as the board's enabling legislation, charter, bylaws, or equivalent document in effect during the fiscal period, and: - a) Observe whether the board/finance committee met with a quorum at least monthly, or on a frequency in accordance with the board's enabling legislation, charter, bylaws, or other equivalent document. - Procedure is not applicable to entities managed by a single elected official.
+- A. Obtain and inspect the board/finance committee minutes for the fiscal period, as well as the board's enabling legislation, charter, bylaws, or equivalent document in effect during the fiscal period, and: - i.
+Observe whether the board/finance committee met with a quorum at least monthly, or on a frequency in accordance with the board's enabling legislation, charter, bylaws, or other equivalent document. - Procedure is not applicable to entities managed by a single elected official.
 The Clerk is a single elected official who manages the Clerk of Court.
-As such, this procedure is not applicable to the Clerk of Court. - b) For those entities reporting on the governmental accounting model, observe whether the minutes referenced or included monthly budget-to-actual comparisons on the general fund, quarterly budget-to-actual, at a minimum, on proprietary funds, and semi-annual budget- to-actual, at a minimum, on all special revenue funds.
-Alternately, for those entities reporting on the nonprofit accounting model, observe that the minutes referenced or included financial activity relating to public funds if those public funds comprised more than 10% of the entity's collections during the fiscal period.

-Procedure is not applicable to entities managed by a single elected official.
+As such, this procedure is not applicable to the Clerk of Court. - ii.
+For those entities reporting on the governmental accounting model, observe whether the minutes referenced or included monthly budget-to-actual comparisons on the general fund, quarterly budget-to-actual, at a minimum, on proprietary funds, and semi-annual budget- to-actual, at a minimum, on all special revenue funds. - Procedure is not applicable to entities managed by a single elected official.
 The Clerk is a single elected official who manages the Clerk of Court.
-As such, this procedure is not applicable to the Clerk of Court.

-c) For governmental entities, obtain the prior year audit report and observe the unassigned fund balance in the general fund.
-If the general fund had a negative ending unassigned fund balance in the prior year audit report, observe that the minutes for at least one meeting during the fiscal period referenced or included a formal plan to eliminate the negative unassigned fund balance in the general fund.

-Procedure is not applicable to entities managed by a single elected official.
+As such, this procedure is not applicable to the Clerk of Court. - iii.
+For governmental entities, obtain the prior year audit report and observe the unassigned fund balance in the general fund.
+If the general fund had a negative ending unassigned fund balance in the prior year audit report, observe that the minutes for at least one meeting during the fiscal period referenced or included a formal plan to eliminate the negative unassigned fund balance in the general fund. - Procedure is not applicable to entities managed by a single elected official.
 The Clerk is a single elected official who manages the Clerk of Court.
+As such, this procedure is not applicable to the Clerk of Court. - iv.
+Observe whether the board/finance committee received written updates of the progress of resolving audit finding(s), according to management's corrective action plan at each meeting until the findings are considered fully resolved. - Procedure is not applicable to entities managed by a single elected official.
+The Clerk is a single elected official who manages the Clerk of Court.
 As such, this procedure is not applicable to the Clerk of Court.

-C - Bank Reconciliations
+3) Bank Reconciliations

-3. Obtain a listing of entity bank accounts for the fiscal period from management and management's representation that the listing is complete.
+A. Obtain a listing of entity bank accounts for the fiscal period from management and management's representation that the listing is complete.
 Ask management to identify the entity's main operating account.
 Select the entity's main operating account and randomly select 4 additional accounts (or all accounts if less than 5).
 Randomly select one month from the fiscal period, obtain and inspect the corresponding bank statement and reconciliation for each selected account, and observe that:

-A listing of bank accounts was provided and included a total of 72 bank accounts.
+A listing of bank accounts was provided and included a total of 77 bank accounts.
 Management identified the Clerk's main operating account.
 No exceptions were noted as a result of performing this procedure.